 If you are currently on Active Duty within any of the branches of US Armed Forces, you and/or your spouse may qualify for expedited processing of your application for US Citizenship.
 You may also be interviewed and naturalized overseas at certain U.S. Embassies, Consulates, and military installations and you may request overseas processing at any time in the naturalization process.
-At The Law Office of Ruby L. Powers we proudly serve those who serve us, and it would be our privilege to help you with this process.
+At Powers Law Group, P.C. we proudly serve those who serve us, and it would be our privilege to help you with this process.

 If you were born outside the United States to a U.S. citizen parent or parents, you may be a U.S. citizen depending on the year you were born, your actual legal status, your parent’s previous residency in the United States and other requirements.
-The Law Office of Ruby L. Powers also has experience in establishing US citizenship through grandparents.
+Powers Law Group, P.C. also has experience in establishing US citizenship through grandparents.
 Please contact us for a consultation.

 Whether voluntarily or involuntarily, certain US citizens may relinquish or abandon their US citizenship.
 You may automatically lose your US citizenship if you: